HSBC +Rewards™ Mastercard® Review

 CardName offers a clear alternative to CardName, especially if you hate paying annual fees.
 While CardName charges an annual fee for the primary cardholder as well as fees for each additional card, the CardName charges no annual fee for the primary cardholder or authorized users.

 Another nice feature of the CardName is the bonus offer.
-You can earn $200 cash back if you spend $500 on your card in the first 90 days of card membership.
+For a limited time, you can earn $150 cash back if you spend $1,000 on your card in the first 90 days of card membership.

 The points programs for each card are a bit tricky to compare, apples to apples.
 With the CardName, you earn two points per $1 spent on travel and entertainment and one point per $1 on all other purchases.
-With CardName you choose your top two spend categories to earn unlimited 3% and 2% cash back and earn unlimited 1% cash back on all other purchases.
+With CardName you choose your top two spend categories to earn unlimited 3% and 2% cash back and earn unlimited 1% cash back on all other eligible purchases.
+Additionally, for a limited time earn 5% cash back on gas with the TD Cash Credit Card.

 IS THE CardName A GOOD CARD?